 - ¾ pound fresh asparagus

 - Add the halibut to the hot skillet and cook until lightly golden brown on both sides, about 3-5 minutes per side.
-Set the halibut aside and turn the heat to medium low.
-Add the garlic and saute until fragrant, about 1 minute (careful not to burn).
+Once browned, remove the halibut fillets from the heat and set aside on a plate.

-- Place the halibut fillets on top of a handful of the asparagus and then drizzle with the sauce.
+- To serve, place the halibut fillets on top a handful of the asparagus and then drizzle with the sauce.